osmandapp/web/main/docs/user/plugins/contour-lines.md

 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';
 import ProFeature from '@site/src/components/buttons/ProFeature.mdx';
 import InfoAndroidOnly from '@site/src/components/_infoAndroidOnly.mdx';

+## Overview

 Topography information like **Contour lines**, **Terrain** (**Hillshade** and **Slope**) and **3D Relief** helps to make a visual assessment of the lay of the land by seeing elevation, relief, extremes, steepness, points of equal height, etc.

-## Overview

-Each feature provided by this plugin is an independent map layer which when enabled appears above or below the main map source, depending on the settings.
+Each feature provided by this plugin is an independent map layer that, when enabled, is displayed above or below the main map source depending on the settings.

 :::tip NOTE
-The Topography plugin is a paid feature of the OsmAnd app.
+The Topography plugin is a [paid feature](../purchases/android.md#free-and-paid-features) of the OsmAnd app.
 :::

 The Topography plugin provides access to the following map types: